tunjioye/me/README.md

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project + 3 extra additions identified with comments.
+A quick look at the top-level files and directories you'll see in a Gatsby project<br />Plus 3 extra additions which are identified with comments.

     .
     ├── node_modules